Farmer Community & Qualifications

 Don't have that level of farm management experience?

 If you do not already have an agricultural business and you or a business partner do not have 3 years of farm management experience, you may still be considered if you have a thorough business and financial plan.
-This assessment is at the discretion of the Farm Steward who reviews the application.
+This assessment is at the discretion of the Steward Farm Team who reviews the application.

 In general, applicants should have some degree of commercial farming experience.